FAQs

 There are two possibilities to use the covers.

-1. Use all day long (just change inserts) and air over night.
+1. Use all day long (just change inserts) and air overnight.

 2. Use two covers alternating with each diaper change